ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 [Releases](https://github.com/Clintoxen/PUBG-Afk-FarmBot/releases "GUIBot")

+ver.
+1.06 is working.

-This is working even after the september patch that stopped most bots.
+Works even after the september patch that stopped most bots.

 The new bot is run via an gui and not the command line(cmd) so its easier for the average person to use and understand.